yangxu-fudan/yangxu-fudan.github.io/index.md

 <br />

-I am the Yaoshihua Chair Professor in the School of Computer Science at Fudan University.
+I am the Yaoshihua Chair Professor with the School of Computer Science at Fudan University.

 <br />